neovim/neovim/CONTRIBUTING.md

 - If possible, add type information (`table`, `string`, `number`, ...).
 Multiple valid types are separated by a bar (`string|table`).
 Indicate optional parameters via `type|nil`.
 - If a function in your Lua module should _not_ be documented, add `@nodoc`.
 - If the function is internal or otherwise non-public add `@private`.
       - Private functions usually should be underscore-prefixed (named "_foo", not "foo").
+Prefixing with an underscore implies `@nodoc`.
 - Mark deprecated functions with `@deprecated`.

 Third-party dependencies